Master's Programme in Applied Biotechnology

-The Master's Programme in Applied Biotechnology is carefully designed for ambitious future professionals who wish to specialise in the field of biotechnology and at the same time, want to gain exposure in project management and entrepreneurship.
-Your studies will benefit from the close proximity to the biotechnology industry in Uppsala, with collaborations with biotech companies and authorities generating a stimulating educational environment.
+The Master's Programme in Applied Biotechnology is designed for ambitious future professionals who want to specialise in biotechnology and gain knowledge of project management and entrepreneurship.
+Uppsala is Sweden's biotechnology hub and your studies will largely benefit from the proximity to the biotechnology industry.
+The programme will give you a unique profile that prepares you for both an academic and industrial career in biotechnology.

 Why this programme?

 The Master's Programme in Applied Biotechnology gives you theoretical as well as hands-on knowledge in the areas of molecular biology, structural biology and biotechnology.
-You can also extend your studies in the areas of protein engineering, synthetic biology and molecular biotechnology for renewable energy.
+You can also extend your studies in the areas of protein engineering and synthetic biology.
+In addition, you will learn about industrial project management and intellectual property right, which will allow you to have a unique and very attractive profile.

 Thanks to courses in project management, marketing and entrepreneurship, you will also gain insight into business management and learn how projects are planned and carried out in the biotechnology industry.
 One important element of the Master's programme is the Master's thesis, which allows students to specialise in their area of interest and can be conducted in both academia and industry.